abhinavmangla/midsouth/README.md

 # midsouth
-result.json contains all the results of the scraping in JSON format  \n fetch.py present in the spiders directory contains the python code.
+1. result.json contains all the results of the scraping in JSON format
+2. fetch.py present in the spiders directory contains the python code.